john-molloy/shared-code/README.md

 # shared-code
-A quick temporary repo for sharing code.
+A quick repo for sharing code.
+This only lives here - no pull requests.